 I have to tell you, this low carb green bean casserole recipe is the absolute highlight of my holidays.
 I mean, YES, I love seeing all of my family, of course, but this is one of those low carb casseroles that I dream about all year long!

 I suppose I should make this creamy, crunchy combo as one of my low carb side dishes at other times.
-But I know when I’m making low carb thanksgiving plans, this low carb green bean casserole recipe and other low carb recipes are at the top of my list!
+But I know when making my Thanksgiving plans, this recipe, my smashed brussel sprouts, and my mashed cauliflower are at the top of my list!

 I can taste the crispy, salty flavors already!
 Let’s dive in!